paulrougieux/cobwood/README.md

     source /tmp/cobwoodenv/bin/activate
     pip install cobwood

+Replace `/tmp/cobwoodenv` with whatever directory path you want to use on your computer.
 You can later on use the model inside this virtual environment by activating it each time with: